Pour le français: Veuillez utiliser un outil de traduction de navigateur pour

 Olivia Bisa Tirko (Chapra), President, Autonomous Territorial Government of the Chapra Nation (GTANCH), Peru

-Olivia Bisa Tirko is the first woman President of the Autonomous Territorial Government of the Chapra Nation in the Peruvian Amazon.
-Olivia’s leadership has broken barriers in the governance of the Chapra people, inspiring women and youth to feel pride in their Chapra identity and stand up to predatory oil companies.
+Olivia Bisa Tirko is the first woman president of the Autonomous Territorial Government of the Chapra Nation in the Peruvian Amazon.
+Her leadership has broken down barriers in the governance of the Chapra people, inspiring women and youth to take pride in their Chapra identity and to stand up against predatory oil companies.
+In 2025, Olivia Bisa received the Latin America Environmental and Climate Justice Award for her outstanding leadership in protecting the Amazon rainforest and opposing oil exploitation.

 3:45 PM | Building a Just Transition